 Shahla Rahimi Reynolds Public Artworks

-This piece is titled "They Gave the Last Full Measure of Devotion" and it is dedicated to the firefighters of Oklahoma City Fire Department.
-This project will be completed in spring of 2017.
-For more details go to:
+This piece is titled "They Gave the Last Full Measure of Devotion" and it is dedicated to the fallen firefighters of Oklahoma City Fire Department.
+This project was completed in the fall of 2017.

 2023 Oklahoma city Fire Department Fallen Memorial Ceremony

-On May 26th 2002 the I-40 Bridge was hit by a barge in Oklahoma.
-14 people lost their lives, including a 3-year-old child.
-During the project Shahla worked with the following agencies:: The City of Webbers Fall, The Oklahoma Department of Transportation, The Federal Emergency Management Agency , Army Core of Engineers, Cherokee Nation, 2 Civil Engineering Firms, Landscape Architecture, Steel Fabrication Company, 2 Foundries and a Construction Company. .
-A 14 sided black granite pedestal was engraved with the names of the victims, The artist used the actual bridge girders and reshaped them to create the broken bridge.
-This piece holds the 56” bronze sculpture, which is only connected by its toes to the girder.
-This symbolizes the moment that life ended, and eternity began.
-The white dove brings hope and peace to the families and the survivors including 5 white columns represent the 5 survivors.
-The mmorial was dedicated by the Governor Brad Henry on the one year anniversary.
+On May 26, 2002, the I-40 Bridge in Oklahoma was struck by a barge, resulting in the tragic loss of 14 lives, including that of a 3-year-old child.
+During the project, Shahla collaborated with several agencies, including the City of Webbers Falls, the Oklahoma Department of Transportation, the Federal Emergency Management Agency, the Army Corps of Engineers, the Cherokee Nation, a civil engineering firm, a landscape architecture firm, a steel fabrication company, foundries, and a construction company.
+A 14-sided black granite pedestal was inscribed with the names of the victims, while the artist repurposed the actual bridge girders to create a representation of the broken bridge.
+This artwork features a 5-foot-6-inch bronze sculpture that is connected to the girder only by its toes, symbolizing the moment life ended and eternity began.
+A white dove, depicted in the memorial, conveys hope and peace to families and survivors, while five white columns represent the five survivors of the incident.
+The memorial was dedicated by Governor Brad Henry on the first anniversary of the tragedy.

 21 years after bridge collapse, Webbers Falls holds memorial service